RiffleSystems/riffle-website/src/pages/essays/prelude.md

 To start exploring these ideas in practice, we've built an initial prototype: a reactive framework for SQLite, integrated with React.js to power apps running both in the browser and on the desktop using Tauri.
 Building apps using the prototype has already yielded some insight into opportunities and challenges, which we share in this essay.

-## Hypotheses
+## Principles

-We started our project with some specific hypotheses about how ideas from the databases world could simplify state management in GUI apps.
+We started our project with some specific design principles we thought could simplify state management in GUI apps.
+Each principle draws on extensive prior work in databases and UI development, but we suspected they'd be powerful when combined together in one system.

 ### Declarative queries clarify application structure